Max 401(k) Contributions Calculator

 - In-flight paychecks use your current elections; new rates apply to remaining checks

-Section titled “Key Concepts”- Elective Deferrals (Pre-tax/Roth): Your direct contributions, subject to the IRS annual limit ($24,500 in 2026, higher with catch-up)
+Section titled “Terminology”- Elective Deferrals (Pre-tax/Roth): Your direct contributions, subject to the IRS annual limit ($24,500 in 2026, higher with catch-up)

 - After-tax Contributions: Additional contributions beyond your deferral limit, up to the overall IRS limit ($72,000 in 2026 base)